tfabris/CrowCam/README.md

 - These scripts must be set up correctly.
 See: [Configuration](#configuration).

 Setup of your YouTube live stream is not documented here.
 See the YouTube and Synology documentation to set this up.
-Make sure that the camera, NAS, Synology Surveillance Station, and "Live Broadcast" features are all working correctly, and that you can see the stream on your YouTube channel.
+First make sure that the camera, NAS, Synology Surveillance Station, and "Live Broadcast" features are all working correctly, and that you can see the stream on your YouTube channel.
+Then you can begin setting up these scripts.

 What Each Script Does